• Skip to primary navigation

 • 💬 Reviews

-Since my love for mashed potatoes is an addiction, I figured out how to make mashed potatoes buttery without using oil or vegan butter.
+Since my love for mashed potatoes is an addiction, I figured out how to make buttery without oil or vegan butter.
 What's my secret?
 Butter beans.

 What are Butter Beans?